 - Stanley William Hayter, Cinq Personnages, 1946

-Atelier 17 and Printmaking in Brazil and the United States: 1900-1950.
-São Paulo: Museu de Arte Contemporânea da Universidade de São Paulo, 2018.
+Atelier 17: Gravura Moderna nas Américas / Atelier 17: Modern Printmaking in the Americas.
+São Paulo: Museu de Arte Contemporânea da Universidade de São Paulo, 2019.

 A two-day international symposium will take place on April 11-12, 2019, featuring talks by print scholars from Argentina, Brazil, and the United States.
 A selection of these symposium papers will be included in the exhibition catalogue.